soniaturcotte/soniaturcotte.com/writing/book-roundup-jan-march-2024.md

 I am a little obsessed with Patti Smith memoirs <label for="sn-patti" class="margin-toggle sidenote-number"></label>
   <input type="checkbox" id="sn-patti" class="margin-toggle"/>
   <span class="sidenote">I started with her B-side, but have finally bought Just Kids.</span>.
-Her work is so ephemeral and random, but they make me believe that creativity is possible.
+Her work is so ephemeral and random, but makes me believe that creativity is possible.

 ## The rest